- My student was documented by a Resident Advisor (RA) or Public Safety. What happens next?

 - I have more questions about the conduct process.
 Who can I contact?

 All incident reports are reviewed by the Center for Student Conflict Management (CSCM) staff to determine if a violation of the Standards of Student Conduct may have occurred.
-If it is believed that a violation may have occurred, your student will be sent an e-mail letting them know that they need to meet with either an area coordinator (who is a professional staff member in Residential Life) or a staff member from the CSCM.
+If it is believed that a violation may have occurred, your student will be sent an e-mail letting them know that they need to meet with either an Area Coordinator or Resident Director (who is a professional staff member in Residential Life) or a staff member from the CSCM.
 This meeting will be a chance for your student to share their perspective of the incident and discuss options for moving forward.

 Student’s records are protected under the Family Educational Rights and Protection Act (FERPA).
 Our office will not typically inform you of your student’s disciplinary history unless they have signed a release of information form authorizing our office to share information with you.
 Our office strongly encourages students to have an open and honest conversation with parents regarding conduct violations.
 There are certain exceptions, pertaining to health and safety, when we feel it is important to share disciplinary information with parents.
 For more information about FERPA please see the University’s statement on FERPA.